RalphAS/PseudospectraView.jl/README.md

 # Other notable peculiarities
 * The App is in its own module, which is reloaded for each instance.
-* PseudospectraQML uses yet another module (PSAData) to store some variables.
+* PseudospectraView uses yet another module (PSAData) to store some variables.

 # Warnings